samertaha/dave-grap-chat-app-server/readme.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed as MIT license.

 ## Acknowledgments